-A: In one year, adults are likely to receive a dose in excess of ten percent of the limit (500 milliRoentgen) and therefore must be monitored.
-A second principle, ALARA, must also be demonstrated.
+A: In one year, adults y j q'are likely to receive a dose in excess of ten percent of the limit (500 milliRoentgen) must be monitored.
+A'ugeqpf principle, ALARA, must also'dg demonstrated.
 It is the registrants' responsibility to demonstrate compliance with these requirements.
 At the time of inspection monitoring